jjjlu/RoboBunny/README.md

 *Sticky Platform Logic* - I referenced [this video here](https://www.youtube.com/watch?v=UlEE6wjWuCY&list=PLrnPJCHvNZuCVTz6lvhR81nnaf1a-b67U&index=9) to implement the logic that allows players to stick to a platform while it moves.
 The way it works is that I add a trigger collider at the top of the platform that will trigger whenever a player lands on it.
 Once triggered, the player's transform parent will be set to that of the platform so that the player will move along with the plaform.
 Once the player leaves the platform, I will reset its transform parent, "unsticking" it from the platform.

 *Waypoint Follower Logic* - I referenced [this video here](https://www.youtube.com/watch?v=UlEE6wjWuCY&list=PLrnPJCHvNZuCVTz6lvhR81nnaf1a-b67U&index=9) to implement the logic that allows obstacles to move and follow a set of waypoints.

-*Trap Collisions/Triggers and Player Hit Detection* -
+To implement this I created a script that takes in an array of waypoints, which are just empty game objects with a desired transform.
+Then the script will control the moving saw or platform to move towards each waypoint one by one.
+Once the saw or platform has covered each waypoint, it goes back to the first waypoint and restarts.

+*Trap Collisions/Triggers and Player Hit Detection* - To implement hit detection, I added an OnTrigger to the PlayerMovement script that will detect for any collisions with game objects that have the tag "Trap".
+All the traps in this game, including saws, spikes, and spike balls have the tag "Trap" and a trigger collider.
+If a player gets hit, their health is decremented.

+*Death Mechanic* - If a player's health decremented all the way to zero, I would trigger a death function and animation that would reset the scene.
+However, I didn't want this transition to be immediate so I started a coroutine that would play the death animation and disable the PlayerController script for a specified duration before resetting the scene.

 *Camera Controller Logic* - I referenced [this video here](https://www.youtube.com/watch?v=Uv5tfMSKlnU&list=PLrnPJCHvNZuCVTz6lvhR81nnaf1a-b67U&index=3) to create a position locked camera that will lock its position to the player.
-The way it works is that.
+The way it works is that it sets the transform of the camera to match that of the player.
 I also added a feature so that the camera won't go below a set minimum value.
-This is valuable because

-*Out of Bounds Death/Reset* - I added a third tilemap behind "Background" and "Terrain"
+This is valuable because if a player falls off the edge of the level, we don't want the camera to continuously follow the player, but instead stop at some y-value to indicate to the user that the player has fallen off the screen.

+*Out of Bounds Death/Reset* - When the player goes out of bounds and falls off the level, I don't want them to keep falling, but instead for them to die and reset the scene/level.
+I added a third tilemap collider behind "Background" and "Terrain" called "Death".
+This tilemap collider is very simple and is present in the Tutorial Level, Level 1, and Level 2.
+Essentially, it is a tilemap that covers the bottom of the level so that when the player collides with it, we can restart the scene.

 **Document what game states and game data you managed and what design patterns you used to complete your task.**